-#1 in the new Blog Series: How to Evaluate Legal Operations Solutions
+#1 in the new 7-part Blog Series: How to Evaluate Legal Operations Solutions

-Evaluating Legal Ops Solutions: First, Assemble a Team
+Evaluating Legal Ops Solutions: First Step, Assemble a Team

 This brings up the question, “Beyond you and your legal team, who should be involved in the evaluation process?”
 The short answer is to look at how other business unit teams are facing similar issues, and how they might contribute to your effort.
 They can also benefit from the outcomes.
 This can help ensure buy-in from other department champions, so consider adding them to the team.

 To understand the business issue, this broader group might help redirect the conversation from identifying symptoms to identifying what drives change – in concrete terms.
 Escalating costs, for example, represent common issues in virtually all industries and departments.
 If cutting legal spend by 20%, for example, is your quantifiable goal, it flows from the business objective of reducing costs – familiar to any number of teams in your organization.